-With those perspiring with heat he attained (movable) goods” “the ardour of Brahmanaspati, who is going to do a great sacrifice, as a desire, became effective, he who expelled the cows, distributed to the sky, as an abundant stream flows apart mightily” “the one who kindles the fire would appropriate those who are eager to appropriate him; having performed the formula, he who offer the oblation may get swollen, over the son born from the son survives whoever Brahmanaspati takes as an ally” “of that easy to guide, o Brahmanaspati, always [.3] may we be the drivers of a chariot of shining wealth, add heroes after heroes for us, if you, master through the formula, enjoy the oblation of mine” “this one, indeed, with the people, this with the tribe, this through births, this with sons brings the victory, prize of goods, to the men; this who, faithful, wants to appropriate Brahmanaspati, the father of gods, with the oblation” “o Puṣan, the navel of you which (goes) amongst” “brightness (śukra) one of your” “Puṣan these regions of the sky (āśā)” “Puṣan was born in the distance of paths.
+With those perspiring with heat he attained (movable) goods” “the ardour of Brahmanaspati, who is going to do a great sacrifice, as a desire, became effective, he who expelled the cows, distributed to the sky, as an abundant stream flows apart mightily” “the one who kindles the fire would appropriate those who are eager to appropriate him; having performed the formula, he who offer the oblation may get swollen, over the son born from the son survives whoever Brahmanaspati takes as an ally” “of that easy to guide, O Brahmanaspati, always [.3] may we be the drivers of a chariot of shining wealth, add heroes after heroes for us, if you, master through the formula, enjoy the oblation of mine” “this one, indeed, with the people, this with the tribe, this through births, this with sons brings the victory, prize of goods, to the men; this who, faithful, wants to appropriate Brahmanaspati, the father of gods, with the oblation” “O Puṣan, the navel of you which (goes) amongst” “brightness (śukra) one of your” “Puṣan these regions of the sky (āśā)” “Puṣan was born in the distance of paths.

 vanavat: subj. pres.
 3rd sing.
 VIII cl.